 Minors are not allowed in class sessions or in the library.
 Unattended minors are not permitted in any area of the campus.

 Parking

 Sufficient parking for cars is available at all campuses.
-Students may be required to have a visible City College parking permit decal on their vehicle or risk having their vehicle towed at the owner's expense.
 Specific information regarding each campus is available from the Campus Director.
 Available parking is not guaranteed.

 Use of School Equipment and Property